 Let’s say that ghosts are spirits of the dead.
-(I’m not saying that they are or aren’t.
-I’m taking the question at face value.)
+(But, that may not be true at all hauntings.)

-Think of them as people without physical form in our plane.
+Think of ghosts as people without physical form in our plane.
 They’ll behave the same as the living… more or less, anyway.

-Tip: Many ghosts can be sorted into one of three categories:
+Tip: Many ghosts can be sorted into one of four categories:

 1. Benevolent spirits who are simply revisiting our plane. (“Casper” ghosts.)

 2. Ghosts with a story to tell before crossing over, or some task to complete.
 (They’re the “unfinished business” ghosts.)

 3. Petulant/obnoxious ghosts that act like two-year-olds in need of a nap.
 (I’m often reminded of Beetlejuice, the movie.
 They’re spirits who just won’t “cross over,” and all they want is attention.)